-See section 3.1.8.2.1 for an example of using a UserTransaction within a task.
+See the example titled UserTransaction Usage Example under section 3.1.8.2 for an example of using a UserTransaction within a task.

 3.4.
 ManagedThreadFactory

 The jakarta.enterprise.concurrent.ManagedThreadFactory allows applications to create thread instances from a Jakarta EE Product Provider without creating new java.lang.Thread instances directly.
 This object allows Application Component Providers to use custom executors such as the java.util.concurrent.ThreadPoolExecutor when advanced, specialized execution patterns are required.